Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 However, to turn this situation into a business opportunity, it is crucial to understand "what attracts tourists to Japan and motivates their visits" and "how Made in Japan is perceived overseas."

 Dentsu Inc. conducted the "Japan Brand Survey 2019" across 20 countries and regions in December 2018.
-This series will introduce survey findings that offer insights for inbound business and overseas business expansion, comparing Japan's past and present through data.
+This series will introduce survey findings offering insights for inbound business and overseas business expansion by comparing Japan's past and present through data.

-In Part 1, we delve a little deeper into "Favorable Impressions of Japan."
+For Part 1, we'll delve a little deeper into "Favorable Impressions of Japan."

-In the "Japan Brand Survey 2019," Taiwan and Thailand tied for first place with a Japan favorability score of 98.3% (combined score of "Very Favorable" + "Favorable").
-Last year's top-ranked Vietnam came in a close third, followed by Malaysia and the Philippines tied for fourth place.
+In the "Japan Brand Survey 2019," Taiwan and Thailand tied for first place with a Japan favorability rating of 98.3% (combined score of "Very Favorable" + "Favorable").
+Last year's top-ranked Vietnam narrowly placed third, followed by Malaysia and the Philippines tied for fourth.

 Compared to three years ago in 2016, "Taiwan," which already had high favorability, increased its score by over 6 points to take the top spot.
 Overall, many Asian countries seem to have seen their scores rise.